Jack Cutmore-Scott

-Jack Cutmore-Scott (born 16 April 1987) is an English actor.
+Jack Cutmore Scott (born 16 April 1987) is an English actor.
 He is known for his role as Frederick "Freddy" Crane in the Paramount+ series Frasier.

-Early life
+Early life and education

 Born in London to two accountants, he spent a gap year at the London Academy of Music and Dramatic Art, and was involved in the Edinburgh Fringe Festival.

 He was educated at Harvard University, where he studied English literature, languages, and theatre.
 He started his acting career at the age of 20.

 Career

-Cutmore-Scott played the role of Rufus Saville in the 2014 film Kingsman: The Secret Service.
+Cutmore Scott played the role of Rufus Saville in the 2014 film Kingsman: The Secret Service.
 In 2016, he played the title character in the television series Cooper Barrett's Guide to Surviving Life.

-In 2018, Cutmore-Scott played disgraced illusionist/magician-turned-FBI consultant Cameron Black following an illusion that goes horribly wrong in the new ABC murder-mystery series Deception.
+In 2018, Cutmore Scott played disgraced illusionist/magician-turned-FBI consultant Cameron Black following an illusion that goes horribly wrong in the new ABC murder-mystery series Deception.
 He also portrayed Cameron's incarcerated, identical twin brother Jonathan.
 To prepare for these roles, he worked with magicians David Kwong and Francis Menotti to learn how to perform the magic tricks on the show.

-As of 2023, Cutmore-Scott plays Frederick "Freddy" Crane, the son of the title character in the Paramount+ revival of the sitcom Frasier.
+From 2023 to 2024, Cutmore Scott played Frederick "Freddy" Crane, the son of the title character in the Paramount+ revival of the sitcom Frasier.